12 Hours Dunedin

 2.00pm: Vintage shopping at Two Squirrels Vintage

 Two Squirrels Vintage Emporium stocks the best of old and new clothing and accessories and is a destination for retail therapy you can feel good about.
-Owners Vanessa and Warren have been in the vintage game for over fifteen years.
-Their collection is curated and high quality, full of one-off gems you can’t find anywhere else.
-New Zealand made products compliment the vintage pieces perfectly, with items like Lamington’s merino socks, Lazybones headbands, and McKinlay’s shoes which are made just down the street in south Dunedin.
+Owners Vanessa and Warren have been in the vintage game for almost two decades and their collection is curated, high quality, and full of one-off gems you can’t find anywhere else.
+New Zealand-made products complement the vintage pieces perfectly, with items like Lamington’s merino socks, Lazybones headbands and McKinlay’s shoes (which are made just down the street in South Dunedin).

-2.30pm: Culture at Dunedin Museum of Natural Mystery
+2.30pm: Culture at The Dunedin Museum of Natural Mystery

 61 Royal Terrace, Central Dunedin, Dunedin

-Now it is the time to head to Royal Terrace for a visit to The Dunedin Museum of Natural Mystery (note: the museum is a little out of the city centre so either grab a rideshare or bus).
+Now it's time to head to Royal Terrace to visit The Dunedin Museum of Natural Mystery (note: the museum is a little out of the city centre so either grab a rideshare or bus).
 Enter the old villa and be immersed in a world of fossils, relics, tribal art, masks, animal skeletons, and other artefacts.
-The museum is local artist Bruce Mahalski’s ‘greatest work’, and the man himself is often available to share the curious, humorous and ever-intriguing stories that sit behind each piece in the collection.
-DMNM makes childhood tales of larger than life fossil hunters, palaeontologists, adventurers, explorers, and ghost chasers come alive.
+The museum is local artist Bruce Mahalski’s ‘greatest work’ and the man himself is often available to share the curious, humorous and ever-intriguing stories that exist behind each piece in the collection.
+DMNM makes childhood tales of larger-than-life fossil hunters, palaeontologists, adventurers, explorers and ghost chasers come alive.
 It’s a place to play and explore science at your own pace, in a way that’s fun and totally unique.

 3.30pm: Shopping for NZ fashion down George Street

-Take a stroll down George Street and discover Dunedin’s fast paced fashion scene.
-At Company of Strangers you’ll find unique and modern clothing and jewellry and a genuine commitment to New Zealand made and manufactured goods.
+Take a stroll down George Street and discover Dunedin’s fast-paced fashion scene.
+At Company Store you’ll find unique and modern clothing and jewellery and a genuine commitment to New Zealand-made and manufactured goods.

-Pop into Charmaine Revely to explore the racks of delicious fabrics and the dresses which have defined this home grown Dunedin brand - you can even inquire about custom designs for your next event.
+Pop into Charmaine Reveley to explore the racks of delicious fabrics and the dresses which have defined this homegrown Dunedin brand.
+You can even inquire about a custom design for your next event.

-Don’t miss Plume, home of famous NZ brand NOM*D, either.
-The super cool heritage fit out is home to original designs from the dark and witty brand that put NZ fashion on the map in 1999.
+Don’t miss Plume, home of famous Aotearoa brand NOM*D, either.
+The super cool heritage fit-out is home to original designs from the dark and witty brand that put NZ fashion on the map way back in 1999.

 Pre-dinner drinks at Albar